-SAU seeks multidisciplinary team to design integrated support centre for drug users4 April 2020
+SAU seeks multidisciplinary team to design integrated support centre for drug users

 The Urban Development Corporation (SAU) has published a European public procurement notice with a view to appointing a multidisciplinary team to design and oversee the construction of an integrated centre for vulnerable drug users.
 The Brussels Region has tasked the SAU with constructing the centre at 55 Avenue du Port, next to the headquarters of the Port of Brussels, which will also have premises in the future building.